open-telemetry/opentelemetry.io/content/en/blog/2024/year-in-review.md

 ### Localizations

-A major accomplishment this year was that
-[we went multilingual](/blog/2024/docs-localized/).
-Localization teams have been translating pages from English into several other languages, with a total of 122 pages translated so far!
-The available languages include:
+A major accomplishment this year was achieving multilingual support with the launch of our [localized documentation](/blog/2024/docs-localized/).
+Thanks to the efforts of localization teams, over 120 pages were translated from English into other languages.
+The available translations include:

 - [Chinese](/zh)
 - [French](/fr)